-The Average Cost for Wedding Photography
+The Average Cost for Wedding Photography 2024 Update

 Finding a photographer that fits your style and personality is one of the most important decisions you’ll make when planning your wedding.
 If you’re just starting your search, you’re probably wondering “how much should I spend on my wedding photography?”

 The goal is to provide you with information on the cost of hiring a wedding photographer and the factors that can affect it.
-By reading this article, you should gain some insight into the average cost of hiring a wedding photographer in 2023, the factors that can impact the cost of hiring a wedding photographer, and which of those factors may be most significant to you.
+By reading this article, you should gain some insight into the average cost of hiring a wedding photographer in 2024-25, the factors that can impact the cost of hiring a wedding photographer, and which of those factors may be most significant to you.
 I’ll also share some advice about industry myths, when to book a wedding photographer, and how to choose a photography style that aligns with your preferences.

 How Much Does A Wedding Photographer Cost (The Short Version)

 If you ask ten wedding professionals how much does a wedding photographer cost, you’ll likely get ten different answers.
 That’s because the “average cost” of a wedding photographer doesn’t really exist.
-There is a staggeringly large range of pricing when you view weddings photographers as a whole.
+There is a staggeringly large range of pricing when you view wedding budgets and wedding photographers as a whole.
 That’s why it’s best when choosing a photographer to find someone who is the right fit for your style and focuses on what you value most.
 When you shift your mindset to finding the right photographer, you’ll find photographers that you love instead of ones that check the just financial boxes.
 Then, you’re guaranteed to have a great experience!

-• Beginner: $0-1000 (They’re just starting out and this may be their first wedding or their first solo wedding)
+- Beginner: $0-1000 (They’re just starting out and this may be their first wedding or their first solo wedding)

-• What to expect: This is risky to put it mildly.
+- What to expect: This is risky to put it mildly.
 You have no concrete idea of what the final photos will look like, they most likely can’t make you feel confident that you’ll receive the photographs you want.

-• Amateur or Hobbyist: $1000-2000 (May photograph weddings regularly or work for another photographer consistently.
+- Amateur or Hobbyist: $1000-2500 (May photograph weddings regularly or work for another photographer consistently.
 May not be full time)

-• What to expect: You may have seen some examples that give you a sense of comfort that you will have good images.
+- What to expect: You may have seen some examples that give you a sense of comfort that you will have good images.
 It is unlikely they will have the ability to provide natural posing direction, or capture quality candid photographs yet.
 They are still building their body of work and buying pro level gear.

-• Semi-Pro or Growing Amateur: $2000-3000 (Probably has a higher demand for style.
+- Semi-Pro or Growing Amateur: $2500-3500 (Probably has a higher demand for style.
 Still refining their client experience and learning to be consistent with the final images.)

-• What to expect: These photographers have already begun investing in quality gear, backups, education, and developing systems.
+- What to expect: These photographers have already begun investing in quality gear, backups, education, and developing systems.
 They are beginning to develop a personal style that is more consistent but not all the time.

-• Professional: $3000-5000 (Considered full-time pros, they have a high demand due to their expertise and style.)
+- Professional: $3500-10k (Considered full-time pros, they have a high demand due to their expertise and style.)

 10% or 10 Years